vento007/tiny_db/README.md

 </div>

-# tiny_db
+# Tiny DB

 ## Overview

-**tiny_db** is a modern, ultra-lightweight NoSQL database for Dart and Flutter, inspired by the beloved [Python TinyDB](https://tinydb.readthedocs.io/en/latest/).
+**Tiny DB** is a modern, ultra-lightweight NoSQL database for Dart and Flutter, inspired by the beloved [Python TinyDB](https://tinydb.readthedocs.io/en/latest/).
 With over 80% feature parity and several unique enhancements, it brings the power and flexibility of document-oriented storage to your Dart and Flutter apps—no server required!

 - 🚀 **Feature-rich:** Supports advanced queries, update operations, and deep equality for robust data handling.
 - 🧠 **In-memory & JSON file storage:** Choose blazing-fast ephemeral memory mode or persistent, human-readable JSON file storage—switch at any time.
 - 🔄 **Familiar, expressive API:** Inspired by Python TinyDB, but fully Dart-idiomatic and enhanced for Dart and Flutter developers.
 - 🎯 **Embeddable & portable:** Works everywhere Dart or Flutter runs.
 In-memory mode is pure Dart (no native code).
 JSON file storage for Flutter apps uses the standard `path_provider` plugin for safe device storage.

-Whether you need a simple embedded database for prototyping, testing, or production apps, tiny_db offers a clean, intuitive, and powerful solution.
+Whether you need a simple embedded database for prototyping, testing, or production apps, Tiny DB offers a clean, intuitive, and powerful solution.

-Wondering how tiny_db compares to SharedPreferences, Isar, Hive, or SQLite?
+Wondering how Tiny DB compares to SharedPreferences, Isar, Hive, or SQLite?
 See our [detailed comparison](docs/comparison.md).

 ## Table of Contents